TCM Treasure Cistanche: Combating Aging and Cellular Damage

 • Endometrial Cancer

-A recent study explored the potential of echinacoside in fighting endometrial cancer (EC), a common gynecological malignancy.
+Another recent study explored the potential of echinacoside in fighting endometrial cancer (EC), a common gynecological malignancy.
 Using network pharmacology and molecular docking, researchers identified that echinacoside interacts with several key targets, including EGFR, AKT1, and caspase-3, which play pivotal roles in tumor cell proliferation, apoptosis, and metastasis.

 In laboratory tests with endometrial cancer cells, echinacoside induced cell apoptosis by triggering the mitochondrial pathway, increasing reactive oxygen species (ROS) levels, and decreasing mitochondrial membrane potential (MMP) levels.
 Furthermore, echinacoside was found to inhibit the PI3K/AKT signaling pathway—an essential pathway for cancer growth and survival—thereby reducing the expression of proteins like p-AKT and PI3K.
 When combined with a PI3K inhibitor, the anti-cancer effects of echinacoside were further enhanced.